Ethnolink EducationEthnolink Summit

 We have extensive experience working with medical and health organisations, so we know your processes.
 We also can meet urgent deadlines, working around the clock to produce high-quality translations.

 With over 300 languages spoken in Australia, multicultural communications can be complicated.
-Our Translation Strategists regularly analyse Census and settlement data, to help advise you on the languages you need to reach your target audience.
+Our Account Managers regularly analyse Census and settlement data, to help advise you on the languages you need to reach your target audience.

 Our medical and healthcare translations are always completed by NAATI certified translators, because when it comes to important health information, nothing is more important than quality.
 Don't risk your message getting lost in translation.